Secure Channel Specifics

 Step 2:

-The YubiKey will then generate a command MAC from the previously internally generated card challenge using the Session Command MAC key (S-MAC).
+The YubiKey then generates a command MAC from the previously internally generated card challenge using the Session Command MAC key (S-MAC).
 The card challenge from the YubiKey and associated MAC are sent back to the client.

 Step 3:

-The client, upon receiving the response from the YubiKey, derives the session keys using the transport key set, the original challenge and the card challenge from the YubiKey.
+When the client receives the response from the YubiKey, it derives the session keys using the transport key set, the original challenge, and the card challenge from the YubiKey.
 The client then verifies the MAC using the session keys it had generated.
 Upon a successful verification, the client can be confident that the YubiKey has generated matching session keys.
 However, at this point, the YubiKey does not know if the client has the correct key set.

-To authorize the YubiKey to accept commands from the client, the External Authenticate command must be run next.
+To authorize the YubiKey to accept commands from the client, run the External Authenticate command.
+Security level C-DECRYPTION, R-ENCRYPTION, CMAC and R-MAC is the only supported option.

 _images/yubikey-secure-channel-external-authenticate-flow.png